 - A class action lawsuit may be settled out of court and given to the court for approval.

 - The case may go to trial, and a judge or jury makes the decision.
 If the plaintiffs (the injured parties) win the judgement over the defendants (the company being sued), they will be notified and given instructions on how they can collect damages.

 If you are part of a large group that has been affected in a similar way, by the same action, you may need a class action lawyer.
 Having the right class action attorney can be the difference between winning and losing your case.

 If you feel you have a class action lawsuit, the attorneys at Riddle & Brantley may be able to help.
-With nearly 200 years of combined experience, our North Carolina class action lawyers are available to answer your call and your questions.
+With more than 220+ years of combined experience, our North Carolina class action lawyers are available to answer your call and your questions.